 - a place of meeting and connection between people from the Middle East and people around the world.

 - a creative space for stories that highlight the unique culture, heritage and hospitality of the region.

-So far, segments of the Abraham Path are open in Turkey, Jordan and Palestine, which can be walked with a guide.
-For more information, see www.abrahampath.org, and http://abrahamspath.org.uk (UK Friends of Abraham’s Path).
+So far, segments of the Abraham Path are open in Turkey, Jordan, Palestine and Israel, which can be walked with a guide or independently in some sections.
+For more information including topographical maps of walking stages, see www.abrahampath.org.

 More information: See a TED video by William Ury about the trail: http://www.ted.com/talks/william_ury.html